 An advance directive is a legal document that describes your wishes for medical treatment should you become incapacitated.
-Many advance directive forms include a space to detail your wishes beyond just medicine, including whether a priest or pastor should be called, who should or should not be present at your death, and more.
+Many advance directive forms include a space to detail your wishes beyond just medicine.
+This includes things like whether a priest or pastor should be called, who should or should not be present at your death, and more.

 This can be used as a space to describe some of your funeral plans.
-Ideally you would also write out your funeral plans elsewhere, but it is also a good idea to include them on a legal document that will be used when you are unable to communicate and possibly near death.
+Ideally you would also write out your funeral plans elsewhere.
+But it is definitely a good idea to include them on a legal document that will be used when you are unable to communicate and possibly near death.

 While advance directives differ for each state, and are somewhat limited in scope, the effect added by including your funeral wishes in an official legal document adds a degree of authority to your funeral plans.

 Other legal forms that can be used, to some degree, in this manner include living wills and designated agent forms.
 The Funeral Consumer Alliance has a wonderful resource that lists, by state, the documents you can use to specify your end-of-life and funeral arrangement wishes.
 Sometimes that document is an advance directive, other times state-specific documents are available You can read it here.